nikeshnazareth/aggregate-voting-prototype/README.md

 If you would like to discuss the idea, or suggest improvements, please contact me at nikesh@openzeppelin.com

+## Acknowledgements

+Thanks to [George Carder](https://github.com/georgercarder) for reviewing the design and offering feedback.

 ## A Fatal Design Flaw

 While building this code base I identified a flaw in the design that may be fatal.
 The "dot product" mechanism, which is used to count votes, cannot also be used to determine the aggregate public key from the `KeysCommitment`.
 This is because the "dot product" requires the aggregator to produce a polynomial with irrelevant terms before selecting the relevant ones, and they would not have enough information to construct the irrelevant ones.
 Specifically: